facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-android.md

 }
 ```

-As you can see, your `CalendarModule` class extends the `ReactContextBaseJavaModule`.
-For Android, most native modules consist of a class that extends `ReactContextBaseJavaModule` and implements the functionality required by Javascript.
+As you can see, your `CalendarModule` class extends the `ReactContextBaseJavaModule` class.
+For Android, Java native modules are written as classes that extend `ReactContextBaseJavaModule` and implement the functionality required by Javascript.

 > Note: It is worth noting that technically Java classes can extend the `BaseJavaModule` class or implement the `NativeModule` interface to be considered a Native Module by React Native.